Professor | Canada Research Chair (II) & Senior Scientist

 Dr. Green is currently engaged in the development of interventions to mitigate the accelerated aging that is observed in the later stages of TBI by targeting modifiable mechanisms.
 The treatments are delivered remotely, in order to achieve reach (e.g., into Northern Ontario and across provinces) and to achieve scale.
 Treatments are both delivered by therapists, in group format online or are self-administered.
 These treatments are currently being considered for other populations at risk of accelerated aging.

 Recently, Dr. Green has started up a centre for remote delivery of clinical care through participation in research.
-The centre focuses on patients with enduring effects of brain injury, and will expand to other neurological populations in the future.
+The centre focuses on patients with enduring effects of brain injury and other neurological populations.

 Recent Publications